manishdevdi/Instacart-Market-Basket-Analysis/README.md

 ## Markest Basket Analysis

 Market Basket Analysis is a modelling technique based upon the theory that if you buy a certain group of items, you are more or less likely to buy another group of items.
 Market basket analysis may provide the retailer with information to understand the purchase behavior of a buyer.
-This information can then be used for purposes of cross-selling and up-selling, in addition to influencing sales promotions, loyalty programs, store design, and discount plans.

 Market basket analysis scrutinizes the products customers tend to buy together, and uses the information to decide which products should be cross-sold or promoted together.
 The term arises from the shopping carts supermarket shoppers fill up during a shopping trip.

 Association Rule Mining is used when we want to find an association between different objects in a set, find frequent patterns in a transaction database, relational databases or any other information repository.

 The most common approach to find these patterns is Market Basket Analysis, which is a key technique used by large retailers like Amazon, Flipkart, etc to analyze customer buying habits by finding associations between the different items that customers place in their “shopping baskets”.
-The discovery of these associations can help retailers develop marketing strategies by gaining insight into which items are frequently purchased together by customers.
-The strategies may include:

 - Changing the store layout according to trends
 - Customers behavior analysis
 - Catalog Design